-"I" and "W" grades are excluded for calculating GPA.
+"I" grade is excluded for calculating GPA.

-"U", "I", "AB" and "W" grades are excluded for calculating CGPA.
+"U" and "I" grades are excluded for calculating CGPA.

 The formula for the conversion of CGPA to equivalent percentage of marks is as follows:

 Percentage Equivalent of Marks = CGPA X 10

 15.6 After successful completion of the programme, the Degree shall be awarded upon fulfillment of curriculum requirements and classification based on CGPA as follows: